khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

   - list
 ---

-Breaking up lists and distributing the results either by the use of pagination or by [infinite scroll](/components/infinite-scroll) helps the user parse a large number of items whenever there are too many results to show at once.
-We use both pagination and infinite scroll to segment results depending on the user’s task.
+Breaking up lists and distributing the results using pagination helps the user parse a large number of items whenever there are too many results to show at once.

 ## Definition